From galas and dancing to hikes, bonfires and polar dips, this New Year’s Eve has something just for you.

-Pick your time slot for this family-friendly variety show featuring comedy, juggling, dancing, music and ôreally, really bad magic.ö A host of guests will take the stage along with Dickie Hyper Hynie (a character created and performed by Mike Miclon).
+This family-friendly variety show features comedy, juggling, dancing, music and “really, really bad magic.”
+A host of guests will take the stage along with Dickie Hyper Hynie (a character created and performed by Mike Miclon).

-The ball drops at midnight in Westmarket Square, where the crowd will gather to welcome in 2015.
-At various venues around town, there will be live music, comedy, fire twirlers, theater and more.
+The ball drops at midnight in Westmarket Square, where the crowd will gather to hear some live tunes and to welcome in 2016.
+At various venues around town, there will be music, comedy, crown building (yes, crown building) and more.

 It’s a chem-free and family friendly NYE in downtown Belfast, with several venues hosting live entertainment throughout the evening – music, storytelling, juggling, magic, performance and more.
 The venues are all within walking distance of each other, so you can catch some bluegrass at one place and jazz poetry at another.